A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 where $\mathsf{Id}$ is the identity map on $\mathbb{Y}_i$.
 Denote by $\Sigma_{\mathsf{BCE}}(G)$ the set of BCE's of game $G$.
 BCE generalizes other solution concepts, such as Bayes Nash equilibria.
-We demonstrate later how our result carries over to these other solution concepts.
+Later we show how our result carries over to these other solution concepts.

+Concrete examples of the set-up and our results are provided in Section \ref{sec:examples}.
+As anticipated above, they include widely used models, including those applied in entry games and auctions, among others.